LukeZGD/DDLC-LOVE/README.md

 # DDLC-LOVE
 A Doki Doki Literature Club port for the Nintendo Switch, PSP, and PS Vita!
-Programmed in Lua, running under the LovePotion framework (Switch) / LOVE-OneLua and OneLua interpreter (PSP and PS Vita)
+Programmed in Lua, running under the LovePotion framework for Switch, lpp-vita for Vita, and OneLua for PSP.

 This port is unofficial and is not affiliated with Team Salvato.
 Please support the official game.
 You can download Doki Doki Literature Club at: http://ddlc.moe